MichaelBarbuzano/CS465-fullstack/README.md

 •	How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

 This course has taught me the skills necessary to develop a full stack application using the MEAN stack.
 Before this course I did not have any experience with Node, Express, or Angular and now I can say that I feel very comfortable working with them and plan to utilize what I have learned in this course to create many more web applications to assemble a professional portfolio.
+I understand that the software development field can be very competitive, so I plan to practice many skills such as web development to become qualified enough to earn an entry an internship or possibly an entry level position.